PGP & EEO Application Deadlines:

 We however, firmly believe that the IIT tag ("Indian, IT, male") has acquired notoriety, for mostly undue reasons.
 Consider the following:

 i) Everyone is unique (sounds cliched, we know).
-The point however is that merely working in the IT industry does not take away your diversity.
-Some may be working in development, some may be working as Lead, some may be working in pre-sales, and some others may have direct client-handling experience.
+The point however is that merely working in the IT industry does not take away your uniqueness.
+Some may be working in development, some may be working as Leads, some may be working in pre-sales, and some others may have direct client-handling experience.
 All these are differentiators that would set you apart!

 ii) Also, nature of your work is just one part of your personality.
-Your extra-curricular, your interests, and your varied expriences could all be potential candidates for diversity.
+Your extra-curricular, your interests, and your varied experiences would all add to your uniqueness.

 Bottomline: This is an opportunity for you to let ISB know that there is more to you than what your resume and your GMAT score suggest.
 Approach it with enthusiasm, because your positivity will bring the essay to life!